fengyuanchen/cropper/README.md

     - `width`: the width of the canvas
     - `height`: the height of the canvas

-Output the canvas (image wrapper) position and size.
+Output the canvas (image wrapper) position and size data.

 ### setCanvasData(data)